 Cancer vaccines have gained increasing popularity since the US FDA approved the first cancer vaccine, sipuleucel-T, in 2010 and then approved the active specific immunotherapeutic agent, ipilimumab, in 2011.

 Development of cancer vaccines has been greatly stimulated by two recent advances in immune-oncology, namely the emergence success of checkpoint (CTL-4; PD1; PDL-1) inhibitors and the understanding of the importance of stimulating T-helper cells (CD4) cells to achieve a broad and long-acting immune response.
-In the past the production of checkpoint molecules by tumor cells reduced the ability of the immune system to fight cancer.
-Thus, there is now the potential to use checkpoint inhibitors and vaccines in combination (for a “one-two” punch) to take the brakes off the immune system with the vaccine stimulating the immune system to attach specific targets.
-TapImmune’s Phase II clinical trial in ovarian cancer at Memorial Sloan Kettering Cancer Center, New York, in combination with Astra-Zeneca’s durvalumab is such an example.
+In the past, the production of checkpoint molecules by tumour cells reduced the ability of the immune system to fight cancer.
+Thus, there is now the potential to use checkpoint inhibitors and vaccines in combination (for a “one-two” punch) to take the brakes off the immune system with the vaccine stimulating the immune system to attack specific targets.
+TapImmune’s phase II clinical trial in ovarian cancer at Memorial Sloan Kettering Cancer Center, New York, in combination with Astra-Zeneca’s durvalumab is such an example.

 About the author: